 Any response is required to be proportionate to the incident.
 It is impossible to plan for every scenario; in dealing with incidents of any kind, managers should be prepared to adopt a flexible, creative and resourceful approach.

 5.1 Activation criteria

-A Major Incident/ Emergency response can be activated by any Emergency Planning Officer, Corporate Director or Director (ideally having discussed with an Emergency Planning Officer) in order to respond to "an incident that requires a coordinated response by two or more public bodies such as the Police, Fire Service, Local Authority, NHS and Environment Agency and cannot be managed as part of routine day to day activities".
+A Major Incident/ Emergency response can be activated by any Emergency Planning Officer, Corporate Director or Director (ideally having discussed with an Emergency Planning Officer) in order to respond to: